endlos99/xdt99/doc/MANUAL.md

 is placed, are skipped.

-If no `SAVE` directives are provided, the `-b` command will place each segment in its own output file.
-The `-i` command will save the region between symbols `SFIRST` and `SLAST`, if present; otherwise, it generates images for each segment individually.
+If no `SAVE` directives are provided, the `-b` command will place each segment in its own output file, but merges adjacent segments into one file.
+The `-i` command will save the region between symbols `SFIRST` and `SLAST`, if present;
+otherwise, it generates images for each segment individually.

 The use of `SAVE` is recommended to reduce the number of generated files if `XORG` is employed.